kubecost/docs/custom-grafana.md

 ## Option 1: Directly link to an external Grafana

-After Kubecost is installed, select _Settings_ from the left navigation and update _Grafana Address_ to a URL that is visible to users accessing Grafana dashboards.
+After installing Kubecost, select _Settings_ from the left navigation and update _Grafana Address_ to a URL that is visible to users accessing Grafana dashboards.
 This variable can alternatively be passed at the time you deploy Kubecost via the `kubecostProductConfigs.grafanaURL` parameter in [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
 Next, import Kubecost Grafana dashboards as JSON from this [folder](https://github.com/kubecost/cost-analyzer-helm-chart/tree/master/cost-analyzer).

 ![Grafana Address option](.gitbook/assets/grafanaaddress.PNG)